geopython/pygeoapi/docs/source/cql-filter.rst

 **Response:**

 .. image:: /_static/cql-filter/example10.png
-   :scale: 100%
    :alt: example of cql query filter
    :align: center

-#.
-If the requirement is to get all the lakes from the collection except the ones specified in the list then **name NOT IN ('Lake Baikal','Lake Huron','Lake Onega','Lake Victoria')** will serve our purpose.
+* If the requirement is to get all the lakes from the collection except the ones specified in the list then **name NOT IN ('Lake Baikal','Lake Huron','Lake Onega','Lake Victoria')** will serve our purpose.

 **Requested API:**